Open-MSS/data-retrieval/README.md

 ECMWF forecast
 ==============

 ECTrans Setup
 -------------

 1. Login at https://ecaccess.ecmwf.int/ecmwf/ \
    Go to https://ecaccess.ecmwf.int/ecmwf/gateway/ECtrans/Setup
 2. Click "Add association" at the bottom of the page \
    Call the association "MSS-Data-Transfer" and set up your SFTP/FTP Server to your liking \
    If you want to call it something else, make sure to change `ectrans_id` inside the `settings.config`

 Scripts Setup
 -------------

 1. Clone this repository and move into it

        git clone https://github.com/Open-MSS/data-retrieval.git
        cd data-retrieval

 2. Install all requirements

        pip3 install --user -r requirements.txt

-3. Adjust the settings.config to your liking
+3. Copy the settings.example to settings.config and adjust the configuration to your liking; here, you may also overwrite the values set already in settings.default.

 Usage
 -----
 After completing both setups, you can use this script as follows:

 * The default settings are located in settings.default.
 It is set to the forecast for 36h from today 0:00 UTC for a certain domain and resolution.
-You may add (or edit) a file named settings.config with specific environment variable settings (e.g. like export DAY=22 ; export MONTH=12; export YEAR=2021; export GRID=0.5/0.5) and run the script locally by  ./bin/get_ecmwf.sh or as a batch job.
+You may add (or edit) a file named settings.config with specific environment variable settings (e.g. like export DAY=22 ; export MONTH=12; export YEAR=2021; export GRID=0.5/0.5) and run the script locally by  ./bin/get\_ecmwf.sh or as a batch job.
-   * if it is run as a batch job using the MSJ trigger system, init and forecast times that are then automatically stored in the environment variables MSJ* will be used instead
+* If it is run as a batch job using the MSJ trigger system, init and forecast times that are then automatically stored in the environment variables MSJ* will be used instead